 Instantly we see, that despite the police report stating these two coincide, there is a one hour discrepancy.
-Raymond Grant believes that Robert Connelly's estimate of 9.00 pm is out by one hour, it should be 10.00 pm, and the facts bear this out.
+Raymond Grant believes that Robert Connelly's estimate of 9:00 pm is out by one hour - it should be 10:00 pm - with the facts bearing this out.

-This above example of the timeline appears extremely convoluted, and the police report "information from Bingo Wesner that when he came out of the gate at 10.00 pm he saw the same Impala and also saw the red pick-up truck go by," makes much more sense, bearing in mind William Crow's testimony of a light colored Chevrolet chasing him down the road just before 10.00 pm.
-The three recollections coalesce around 10.00 pm that night.
-This critical period would suggest that the occupants of the white Chevrolet Impala spot William Crow, chase him along the road, return to the turnout and vacate their vehicle just prior to 10.00 pm.
-At which point Robert Connelly and Bingo Wesner spot each other and the unoccupied Chevrolet.
+This above example of the timeline appears extremely convoluted, and the police report of "information from Bingo Wesner, that when he came out of the gate at 10:00 pm he saw the same Impala and also saw the red pick-up truck go by", makes much more sense, bearing in mind William Crow's testimony of a light-colored Chevrolet chasing him down the road just before 10:00 pm.
+The three recollections coalesce around 10:00 pm that night.
+This critical period would suggest that the occupants of the white Chevrolet Impala spot William Crow, chase him along the road, return to the turnout and vacate their vehicle just prior to 10:00 pm.
+At which point, Robert Connelly and Bingo Wesner spot each other and the unoccupied Chevrolet.

 ZODIAC KILLER SOLVED ON AMAZON

-If Helen Axe and her boyfriend had passed the Lake Herman Road turnout and Chevrolet Impala at 10.30 pm, heading towards Vallejo, this vehicle may have pulled out and tracked the couple along the road, in not identical but similar fashion to William Crow and his girlfriend.
-If the occupants were searching for courting couples, they may have been waiting for the couple to possibly park up, but it failed to materialize.
+If Helen Axe and her boyfriend had passed the Lake Herman Road turnout and Chevrolet Impala at 10:30 pm, heading towards Vallejo, then this vehicle may have pulled out and tracked the couple along the road, in not identical but similar fashion to William Crow and his girlfriend.
+If the occupants were searching for courting couples, they may have been waiting for the couple to possibly park up, which failed to materialize.
 Traveling from the turnout to Columbus Parkway takes about 4 minutes.
-This would place the Chevrolet Impala at the intersection of Lake Herman Road and Columbus Parkway at approximately 10.34 pm, aligning perfectly with Stan, who observed the same make and model of vehicle "at approximately 10.30 pm."
+This would place the Chevrolet Impala at the intersection of Lake Herman Road and Columbus Parkway at approximately 10:34 pm, aligning perfectly with Stan, who observed the same make and model of vehicle "at approximately 10:30 pm".

 Raymond Grant's has highlighted some important overlapping timelines in the Lake Herman Road eyewitness recollections.
 His book 'Zodiac Killer Solved' covers all the 'Zodiac' crimes, with a different slant to the conventional understanding perceived by most, but without doubt punches holes in many widely held misconceptions.